Sofie8/VERTHY/projects/upscaling_bac.md

 layout: page
 title: Upscaling bacterial inocula for remediation
 subtitle: VERTHY | 2025 | Melsbroek | Plant–microbe | Phytoremediation
-summary: "From lab to to field — upscaling and delivering of microbes as allies for plants."
+summary: "From lab to field — upscaling and delivering of microbes as allies for plants."
 hero: /images/inoc.jpg
 permalink: /projects/upscaling/
 ---